Tax Treaties

 This triggers the social charges calculation at the correct rate for your household.

 Working out your RFR band, calculating the CSG déductible reduction, converting sterling pension payments at the correct exchange rate, and making sure the right figure goes in the right box on each form — this is exactly what Taxpert's filing assistant handles.
-Enter your pension details once and it identifies your band, calculates the adjusted figures, and tells you which boxes to complete.
+Enter your income details once and it helps identify your band and tells you which boxes to complete.

 Common Mistakes